jay3112000/Graph-All-Questions-Solved/README.md

 # Graph-All-Questions-Solved
-All the beginner to expert graph questions solved using adjacency list and matrix
+All the beginner to expert graph questions solved using adjacency matrix

 1.build graph